-MR. SINGH: Look, I think that the reality is we sort of are where we are in the negotiations, and so the question I think before us here is how do we take the situation and make a good deal out of it, make the best situation out of it.
+Mr. SINGH.
+Look, I think that the reality is we are where we are in the negotiations, and so the question before us here is how do we take the situation and make a good deal out of it, make the best situation out of it.
 First, I think that Congress obviously has a role to play in that.
-I think there has to be broad buy-in politically for this agreement to succeed in the long term, because of course it is important, I think, that Congress will have a role in lifting sanctions.
+I think there has to be broad buy-in politically for this agreement to succeed in the long term, because of course Congress will have a role in lifting sanctions.
 The next administration, whatever it is, will have a role in upholding this agreement.
-So I think you need to have that broad political buy-in and so I think that that is very important.
+So I think you need to have that broad political buy-in and that is very important.